Table of Contents

 Also, he was not able this year to break his 5.46m UAAP Record.

-But easily defended his title.
+But quickly defended his title.

 SEA Games Decathlon Bronze medalist Janry Ubas of FEU 4.50m and former Palaro Champion David Managuelod of UP 4.40m took silver and bronze.